EndPointCorp/end-point-blog/2019/01/23/how-to-migrate-from-sql-server-to-postgresql.html.md

 $ perl sqlserver2pgsql.pl -f tables.sql -b tables-before.sql -a tables-after.sql -u tables-unsure.sql
 ```

-The converted schema available in tables-before.sql and constraint kind of queries will be in tables-after.sql to execute after data migration.
-Just review tables-unsure.sql and do the needful if there is any SQLs not converted by tool.
-If you want have any different name for schema in Postgres, you can rename the schema at this stage in sql file.
+The converted schema will be available in tables-before.sql and constraint kind of queries will be in tables-after.sql to execute after data migration.
+Just review tables-unsure.sql and do what’s needed if there are any tables not converted by the tool.
+If you want to change any schema names in Postgres, you can rename them now in the .sql file.

 ```bash
 $ sed -i ‘s/sql_server_schema/public/g’ *.sql
 ```

 #### Setup Postgres Database:
-I hope you would have Postgres database ready in database server.
-If not, Install the latest version of Postgres database in your server.
-Then create Postgres user and database with permissions granted to user.
+Hopefully, you have your Postgres database ready in your server.
+If not, install the latest version of Postgres on your server.
+Then create a Postgres user and database with permissions granted to the user.

 ```sql
 CREATE USER <user_name> WITH